 In addition to his community involvement, Lorne maintains memberships in the Saskatoon Police Association, both the Saskatoon and Saskatchewan Chambers of Commerce, the North Saskatoon Business Association, the Royal Canadian Air Force Association 602 Lynx Wing, the Army Navy & Air Force Veterans Club (ANAVETS), the Royal Canadian Legion and the Canada Remembers Our Veterans Air Show.

 Lorne attended the University of Saskatchewan where he achieved a B.A.
 Adv.
 Degree majoring in both Political Science and Sociology.
 He has obtained his Strategic Management in Policing Certification, Senior Police Administration, and both the General and Advanced Certifications in Police Studies.

-Lorne and his wife, Deidre, have two married children and two grandchildren.
+Lorne and his wife, Deidre, have two married children and four grandchildren.
 He enjoys travel, golf, time with family and friends, and his new role as grandfather.